RCorpy/Rello/README.md

 ## Known bugs

-FIXED?
-There is a possibility of selecting multiple cards at the same time, after moving all of them at one into a valid drop zone the program will collapse
+All known bugs are fixed at the moment

 ## Next steps

 - SideBar still lacks functionality in Change Background and Search Card Buttons
-- CSS can be improved
+- CSS can be improved, make palletes for different colors
 - Should be able to change the positions of full columns
 - Backend with database to save the progress, maybe even add users
-- DONE!
-Tags could be added to categorize the cards